May 12-13 2017

 There is no fee for conference presenters.
 Other attendees are invited to inquire about conference registration and fees by e-mailing email@example.com.

+The conference schedule is now posted under the program tab.
 The full program will be posted in early May.

 KEYNOTE ADDRESS: Dr. Donovan Schaefer, University of Oxford